 A Lovely Flight of Fancy...

-UP begins with an old-style newsreel telling the exploits of Charles Muntz (voiced by Christopher Plummer), an explorer who is determined to prove the existence of a bird after the skeleton of the animal he brings back is declared a fraud.
+UP begins with an old-style newsreel telling the exploits of Charles Muntz (Christopher Plummer), an explorer who is determined to prove the existence of a bird after the skeleton of the animal he brings back is declared a fraud.
 Muntz is still a hero to Carl Fredericksen (Ed Asner), a child who dreams of having similar adventures in the wild.
-Carl meets Ellie, a girl who shares (and even exceeds) his passion for Muntz-worship, and soon we see they marry and build a life together.
+Carl meets Ellie, a girl who shares and even exceeds his passion for Muntz-worship, and soon we see they marry and build a life together.

-Not enough credit has been given to the beautiful score by Michael Giacchino.
+Not enough credit has been given to Michael Giacchino's beautiful score .
 It's reminiscent of the music for another film that features flying balloons: Victor Young's Oscar-winning score for Around the World in 80 Days.
 I hope that the Academy will remember the music come nominating time.
-It seems clear that UP is the Heath Ledger of 2009--a sure bet to win an Oscar (Best Animated Feature).
+It seems clear that UP is a sure bet to win Best Animated Feature.
 It just seems a shame that it might be overlooked for Best Picture.
 True, it is too soon to make those kinds of predictions, but UP is the best film I've seen all year.

 Ultimately, UP is about the importance of human connection, the importance of love both giving and receiving, and, to quote Peter Pan, about how "living is an awfully big adventure".